Rodrigo Santoro: Career

 In 1993, while studying Journalism at PUC-Rio, Santoro entered the Actor's Workshop of Rede Globo.
 He went on to play parts in many of Globo's telenovelas, such as Olho no Olho (1993), Pátria Minha (1994), Explode Coração (1995), O Amor Está no Ar (1997), Suave Veneno (1999) and Mulheres Apaixonadas (2003), as well as the miniseries Hilda Furacão (1998), in the role of a priest.
 Santoro also voiced the titular character in Stuart Little and its sequel Stuart Little 2 in the Brazilian-dubbed versions.

 His first major role in a film production came in 2001, with Bicho de Sete Cabeças (Brainstorm) from Brazilian director Laís Bodansky.
 By the end of the film, he received a standing ovation from the audience.
 He also went on to win the festival's best actor trophy.
 After Bicho, his reputation as an actor had been solidified and he was cast as the male lead in Abril Despedaçado (Behind the Sun), one of the nominees for best foreign film in the 2002 Golden Globe Awards.
 In the 2003 Hector Babenco film Carandiru, he played Lady Di, a transgender prisoner.

-Canadian director Robert Allan Ackerman signed Santoro for his TV production The Roman Spring of Mrs. Stone after being mesmerized by his performance in Bicho de Sete Cabeças.
+American director Robert Allan Ackerman signed Santoro for his TV production The Roman Spring of Mrs. Stone after being mesmerized by his performance in Bicho de Sete Cabeças.
 Since Santoro did not have an agent in North America, Ackerman contacted Santoro's father.
 He spent two months filming in Rome, alongside such actors as Helen Mirren and Anne Bancroft.
 Soon after he finished shooting for Mrs. Stone, he received an offer from Columbia Pictures for a part in the blockbuster Charlie's Angels: Full Throttle.
 This role kick-started his career in Hollywood.
 After Charlie's Angels, he played Karl, an enigmatic chief designer and the love interest of Laura Linney's character, in the romantic comedy Love Actually.